e-DAMCommunity/Resources/Cybersecurity.md

 > Energy and Persistence conquer all things

 Now, remember that good things take time.
-This roadmap has been very carefully curated to cover the most important topics in cybersecurity in general and penetration testing specifically.
+This roadmap has been very carefully curated to cover the most important topics in cybersecurity in general and penetration testing in specific.
 If at all it feels overwhelming during the progression, relax a bit and get back.
 Your hardwork will definitely pay off!

+Make sure you put this knowledge to lawful use.
+Any deviations would lead to severe punishments.

 ## Pre-requisites
 Before you move forward with the roadmap, It is highly recommended that you enroll in the following course - [Zero to Mastery: Complete Ethical Hacking Bootcamp](https://www.udemy.com/course/complete-ethical-hacking-bootcamp-zero-to-mastery/) on Udemy.
 This is a beginner friendly course that costs less than a pizza, and contains everything one would need to get their hands dirty with penetration testing.